Aisha-30/blood-group-detection-using-fingerprint/README.md

 | MobileNet + GRU       |  92.75%        |     68.03%           |    72.20%      |
 | EfficientNetB0 + GRU  |  52.48%        |     63.14%           |    64.06%      |

-ResNet50 + LSTM achieved the best performance with highest test accuracy of 72.28% .
+ResNet50 + LSTM achieved the best performance with highest test accuracy of 72.28%.

+The difference between training and validation accuracy indicates some overfitting, which can be improved in future using regularization, hyperparameter tuning, and larger datasets.

 ---